Super Bowl XVII

 finishing the game with two new Super Bowl records: the most rushing yards (166) and the most rushing attempts (38) in a Super Bowl game.
 He was the first player from an NFC team to rush for 100 yards in a Super Bowl.
 Riggins also recorded a reception for 15 yards, giving him more total yards from scrimmage (181) than the entire Miami team.

 Background

+Host selection process

-The NFL awarded Super Bowl XV to Pasadena on March 13, 1979, at the owners' meetings in Honolulu.
+The NFL awarded Super Bowl XVII to Pasadena on March 13, 1979, at the owners' meetings in Honolulu.
 For the first time, three Super Bowl host cities were deliberated and selected at the same meeting (XV, XVI, and XVII).
 A total of eight cities submitted bids: New Orleans, Detroit (Silverdome), Pasadena (Rose Bowl), Los Angeles (Coliseum), Miami, Seattle (Kingdome), Dallas (Cotton Bowl), and Houston (Rice Stadium).
 Pasadena was selected for their third Super Bowl overall.
 New Orleans (XV) and Detroit (XVI) were other cities chosen at the meeting.